Roger B. Taney: 1836–1844

-The Taney Court also presided over the case of slaves who had taken over the Spanish schooner Amistad.
-Associate Justice Joseph Story wrote the Court's majority decision and opinion, upholding their right as free men to defend themselves by attacking the crew and trying to gain freedom.
-Taney joined the majority opinion.

 1845–1856

 In the 1847 License Cases, Taney developed the concept of police power.
 He wrote that "whether a state passes a quarantine law, or a law to punish offenses, or to establish courts of justice ... in every case it exercises the same power; that is to say, the power of sovereignty, the power to govern men and things within the limits of its dominion."
 This broad conception of state power helped to provide a constitutional justification for state governments to take on new responsibilities, such as the construction of internal improvements and the establishment of public schools.

 Taney's majority opinion in Luther v.
 Borden (1849) provided an important rationale for limiting federal judicial power.
 The Court considered its own authority to issue rulings on matters deemed to be political in nature.
 Martin Luther, a Dorrite shoemaker, brought suit against Luther Borden, a state militiaman because Luther's house had been ransacked.
 Luther based his case on the claim that the Dorr government was the legitimate government of Rhode Island, and that Borden's violation of his home constituted a private act lacking legal authority.
 The circuit court, rejecting this contention, held that no trespass had been committed, and the Supreme Court, in 1849, affirmed.
 The decision provides the distinction between political questions and justiciable ones.
 The majority opinion interpreted the Guarantee Clause of the Constitution, Article IV, Section 4.
 Taney held that under this article Congress is able to decide what government is established in each state.
 This decision was important as an example of judicial self-restraint.
 Many Democrats had hoped that the justices would legitimize the actions of the Rhode Island reformers.